 9. Inaccurate about facts and conversations – convenient memory

 There can be nothing more frustrating and mind-boggling than when people start conveniently forgetting what they said or rewriting their version of the conversation.
 Some people seem to think this is a convenient way to avoid accountability.
 When this is a behavior pattern in the family, I start encouraging them to capture their agreements in writing and circulate them to each other.
 Unfortunately, some people use confusion and selective memory in order to not be held accountable for previous conversations.

 10. Inability to collaborate and build consensus

 You can use this list as a communication checklist at your next family meeting.
 Have everyone look over the list and identify 1-2 areas they realize they need to work on to improve their communication effectiveness.
 Capture those findings, remind people and hold them accountable to improve in the areas needed.
-If someone can’t be honest with themselves and identify 1-2 areas, send them to me and we’ll have some coaching on “accurate self assessment”!
+If someone can’t be honest with themselves and identify 1-2 areas, send them to me and we’ll have some coaching on “accurate self-assessment!”

-Think of communication skill building as one of your top priorities in your business family.
+Think of communication skill building as one of the top priorities in your business family.
 You can’t really discuss your collective vision, set clear expectations of each and discuss your breakdowns if you can’t communicate.

 You can do this!
-Let’s help your family PLAY TO IT”S POTENTIAL!
+Let’s help your family PLAY TO ITS POTENTIAL!